youndon/Flares/src/main/kotlin/AtlasJ/BigDecimal.md

 quotient = dividend.setScale(4, RoundingMode.CEILING)/ divisor   // 0.2785
 ```

 Let’s look at another example.
-Say we need to divide an integer `BigDecimal` by something, and as a result, we want to get a fractional number.
+Say we need to FP.divide an integer `BigDecimal` by something, and as a result, we want to get a fractional number.
 In such situations, it's important to clearly indicate the scale of the dividend:

 ```kotlin
 val intDividend = BigDecimal("10")